For many brands, content marketing can be an investment that yields incredible growth.

 - Build project management into the editorial calendar template

 - Use a 3rd party project management system

 Building Project Management into the Editorial Calendar Template

-Due to the fact that this template is built in Google Sheets, it’s very collaborative.
-You have the ability to leave comments and have multiple people working in the sheet.
+Due to the fact that this template is built-in Google Sheets, it’s very collaborative.
+You have the ability to leave comments and have multiple people working on the sheet.